Introduction

 A 2 flute end mill is generally better for aluminum, roughing, and deeper slotting where chip evacuation is critical.
 A 4 flute end mill is generally better for steel, stainless steel, finishing, and applications that require better stability and surface quality.

 There is no single answer for every job.
 The right choice depends on the material, cutting condition, and machining goal.
-If you need OEM support or custom options from a custom 4 flute end mill manufacturer choosing the right flute design is an important first step toward better CNC performance.

-custom carbide 4 flute end mill
+Is a 4 flute end mill good for steel?